bluelight773/bluelight773.github.io/_posts/2020-09-26-axis-aggregate-methods-numpy-pytorch.md

-# Understanding the axis parameter when used for sum, mean, max, min, argmax, and argmin in numpy and pytorch
+# Understanding the axis parameter when used for aggregate methods (e.g., sum) in numpy and pytorch

 For newcomers to numpy and other data-science-related libraries, such as pytorch, the `axis` parameter can be a source of confusion.
 It may often appear to do something other than what one may intuitively expect.
-This blog is an attempt to demystify what it means and how to use it in the context of the methods `sum`, `mean`, `max`, `min`, `argmax`, and `argmin`.
+This blog is an attempt to demystify what it means and how to use it in the context of aggregate methods, such as `sum`, `mean`, `max`, `min`, `argmax`, and `argmin`.

 1. TOC
 {:toc}

 ## axis=0 with 1-2D Arrays

-The `axis` parameter works in a similar fashion when it comes to many common methods, such as `sum`, `mean`, `max`, `min`, `argmax`, and `argmin`.
-Our focus here will be on `sum`, but what is stated regarding sum applies to the other methods mentioned here.
+The `axis` parameter works in a similar fashion when it comes to aggregate methods, such as `sum`, `mean`, `max`, `min`, `argmax`, and `argmin`.
+Our focus here will be on `sum`, but what is stated regarding `sum` applies to the other aggregate methods.

 Let's start by forming 2x3 numpy `array`.